krwzb/MAAL-MLF/README.md

 # MSPN
-This repository contains the official code implementation for the paper .
+This repository contains the official code implementation for the paper Multi-Scale Prototype Network for Scene Graph Generation.

 ## Installation
-Check INSTALL.md for installation instructions.
+Check [INSTALL.md](https://github.com/krwzb/MSPN/blob/main/INSTALL.md) for installation instructions.

 ## Dataset
-Check DATASET.md for instructions of dataset preprocessing.
+Check [DATASET.md](https://github.com/krwzb/MSPN/blob/main/DATASET.md) for instructions of dataset preprocessing.

 Organize all the files like this: